 - Poor body image is a male problem too, with around half of all men feeling unhappy with their body shape or size.

-- Figures on male anorexia, bulimia and exercise dependence could be much higher than quoted, since men are traditionally reluctant to seek medical help.
+- Figures on male anorexia, bulimia, binge eating disorder and exercise dependence could be much higher than quoted, since men are traditionally reluctant to seek medical help.

 This page has been produced in consultation with and approved by:

 Eating Disorders Victoria (EDV)

 Content on this website is provided for education and information purposes only.
 Information about a therapy, service, product or treatment does not imply endorsement and is not intended to replace advice from your doctor or other registered health professional.
 Content has been prepared for Victorian residents and wider Australian audiences, and was accurate at the time of publication.
 Readers should note that, over time, currency and completeness of the information may change.
 All users are urged to always seek advice from a registered health care professional for diagnosis and answers to their medical questions.